 Ray has a Machiavellian mind, so he had to explain Bruce’s head injuries by claiming that they were the by-product of filming fight scenes.
 Even George Lee (a Jeet Kune Do student) claimed that, in the last month before he deceased, Bruce admitted that H.K. was getting nasty and he wanted out.
 James DeMile (Bruce’s first student) was so convinced that Bruce had been murdered that he mounted an investigation.
 He came to the conclusion that he was poisoned by people who he antagonized in the H.K. film industry.

-Death by acute cyanide poisoning is difficult to detect and can be confused for a natural death.
+Death by chronic cyanide poisoning is difficult to detect and can be confused for a natural death.
 I will quote James Coburn’s observation from his final encounter with Bruce (as quoted in The Bruce Lee Story by his widow and Tom Bleecker): “Towards the end of his life, Bruce seemed to be carrying a great weight – something bad set in.
 He was being hit on all sides by everybody…and he had to have his guard up all the time.”